SDI8/shelly-dashboard/Readme.md

 - Self-hosted, without relying on cloud services.
 - Optimized for low resource consumption, ideal for running on Raspberry Pis or similar low-power devices.
 - Highly customizable and extensible.
 Use the entire stack or only parts of it.
-Telegraf supports a wide range of outputs, and Grafana offers numerous plugins and visualization options.
+Telegraf supports a wide range of outputs, and Grafana can easily be replaced.

 ## What it is NOT